phax/as2-peppol/README.md

 * v3.3.0 - work in progress
     * Updated to peppol-commons 8.x
+    * Changed the priority of AS2 specifications so that Peppol AS2 v2 is preferred over Peppol AS2 v1.
 * v3.2.1 - 2020-01-19
     * Updated to peppol-commons 7.0.6
     * Made the used SMP transport profile customizable via `AS2ClientBuilder.setSMPTransportProfiles`